shaopu1225/starter-hugo-academic/content/post/distributed system course by Martin Kleppmann/index.md

 - **Byzantine** (fail-arbitrary)

-  A node is faulty if it dviates from the algorithm.
+  A node is faulty if it deviates from the algorithm.

   Faulty nodes may do anything, including crashing or malicous behavior.